adam12/inert/README.md

 # Inert

-A static site builder with the familiarity of Roda.
+An experimental static site builder with unambitious goals.

 ## Project Goals

+- Be fast
 - Allow reading of YAML frontmatter
 - Allow queueing of manual URLs for preservation